Find the Standard Deviation?

 σ = √Σ(xi-μ)2 * P(xi)

-• P(xi): The probability of the ith value
+• P(xi): This denotes the probability associated with the occurrence of the ith value.

 The mean number of goals for the soccer team would be calculated as: